Paul Lemberg helps small business owners become wealthy.

 He has also worked with executives from dozens of Fortune-100 companies like Cisco, Goldman Sachs, Accenture, Adobe Software, Mass Mutual, and JP Morgan/Chase.

-Over the last few years, his private small-business coaching advisory clients have added more than $350 million in profits — bankable cash — the equivalent to over $1 Billion in extra sales from implementing Paul’s strategies and tactics.
+Over the last few years, his private small-business coaching advisory clients have added more than $450 million in net profits and exit proceeds — bankable cash equivalent to several billion in extra sales — from implementing Paul’s strategies and tactics.

-Paul launched his first business, a banking software company, with a partner and $3,000 of credit card debt, selling it three years later at a valuation of almost nine million dollars.
+Paul launched his first business, a banking software company, with a partner in 1980.
+Starting with $3,000 of credit card debt they sold it three years later at a valuation of almost nine million dollars.
 He and his partners used some of the cash to start another company, this time selling to a large European bank.

 After spending the next few years as market strategist for giant technology companies like HP, Dell, IBM, AT&T, and Verizon, Paul found that his passion and talent was helping other entrepreneurs become super-successful, and in 1992 coined the term “business coaching” to describe his work.